nyreehinton/content-ops-starter/content/pages/Home.md

       type: TitleBlock
     subtitle: "Hello, I'm Nyree Hinton"
     text: >
-      I’m a Product Manager & Data Specialist based in Los Angeles with experience in data analytics, governance, and product development.
+      I'm a Product Manager & Data Specialist based in Los Angeles with experience in data analytics, governance, and product development.
 Drawing on years of hands-on work in capital markets, machine learning, and agile project management, I aim to turn complex data problems into strategic